F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/marketplace/README.md

 ## Quick Start for launching the template
 This Readme file describes launching from the AWS Marketplace.
+There are three different BIG-IP VE instances you can choose from: [1Gbps](https://aws.amazon.com/marketplace/pp/B071GSJP9P), [200Mbps](https://aws.amazon.com/marketplace/pp/B072N6T653), or [25Mbps](https://aws.amazon.com/marketplace/pp/B071WY19JP).

-From the Marketplace:
+From the Marketplace for the instance you want to use:
 - From the **For Region** list, select your Region.
 - From the **Delivery Methods** list, select **Auto Scale via CFT**
 - Click **Continue**